ZebGH/FGC-Net/README.md

    We provide a plug-and-play demo script to evaluate the fine-grained topological reasoning capabilities of FGC-Net under complex traffic scenarios.

+   #### Pre-trained Weights Download
+   Download the pre-trained model weights from one of the following mirrors:
+   **China Mirror (Baidu Netdisk)**: [checkpoint.pth](https://pan.baidu.com/s/1LAVf592szicXYY9vJfuszw?pwd=fgcn 提取码: fgcn) Place the downloaded weight file in the `./weights/` directory.
+The script will automatically detect and load the weights.

    Note: The script is designed with hardware adaptability.
 It will automatically utilize the GPU (cuda) if available for optimal performance, or fallback to cpu to ensure the inference can still be executed successfully on standard laptops.

    Execution Command:
    Simply run the following command from the root directory: